VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_grow.md

 !!! details "Troubleshooting"
     - If your leaf shapes do not change, verify the leaf prototype key and override names.
     - If plotting is slow, keep geometry rebuild explicit and lower its frequency.

-## Next Step

-Go to [`Workflow Tutorial`](../geometry/choose_a_workflow.md) for a complete build-and-simulate workflow and links to advanced geometry and AMAP references.